As-exact-as-possible repair of unprintable STL files: Conclusion and future work

 We have formally defined the class of printable STL files and have shown how to convert a generic STL to a printable model with no or minimum distortion.
 In particular, we have shown that the solid parts of the input can be fixed with no visible deformations, whereas zero-thickness surfaces must be necessarily made solid to become printable, and hence visible in the eventual physical prototype.

 An interesting objective for future research is the automatic distinction of intentionally designed thin features and unintentional open surfaces due to inaccurate modeling.
 A potential inspiration here may come from the notion of generalized winding numbers \cite{jacobson13}, though this method cannot be readily exploited because it heavily relies on the triangle orientation.
-Alternatively, thresholds and reasoning on distance fields can represent a good starting point.
+Thresholds and reasoning on distance fields can be alternative starting points.